 I LOVE this stuff.
 The time it saves me, and the results it provides are FAR beyond what I had hoped for.
+If you are dealing with parts small enough to fit in a container for complete immersion, and you require a bare metal result, this may be the best choice.

 If you work on cars, and like things to look good when you are done, or are trying to reuse existing parts, then this product is a very cost effective must have.
 I bought a gallon when I first started work on the Bonneville BAD CAT Jaguar project.